I'm a first year student working only two hours a week in the dining commons. May I work anywhere else?

 I don’t have work study in my package – can I work?

-Level 1 campus jobs are available only to work study recipients.
-Students who do not have work study may apply for any non-level 1 position.
-All students should note that while we make every effort to assist students in securing on-campus employment, this opportunity is not guaranteed.
+Yes.
+Students who do not have work study may apply for any non-level 1 positions.
+(Level 1 positions are reserved for students packaged with work study.)
 A maximum earnings limit applies to all students, whether they have work study eligibility or not.
 Currently this limit ranges from $2100 to $2400 and is based on a student's grade level.
-(The limit may be increased in future years based on state minimum wage increases and College policies.)
+The limit may be increased in future years based on state minimum wage increases and College policies.
+(All students should note that while we make every effort to assist students in securing on-campus employment, a campus job is not guaranteed.)